tiktok/knit/README.md

 Knit is a purely static, compile-time safe DI framework that leverages Kotlin language features to provide zero-intermediary dependency injection with exceptional ease of use.

-Knit means connecting (dependencies between codes), which is what our framework does.
+Knit means connecting (dependencies between code), which is what our framework does.

-## Basic Usages
+## Basic Usage

 ```kotlin
 @Provides